MerkulovDaniil/optim/docs/applications/total_variation_inpainting.md

 ## Color image

 For the color case we consider in-painting problem in a slightly different setting: destroying some random part of all pixels.
-In this case the image itself is 3d tensor (we convert all others color chemes to the RGB).
+In this case the image itself is 3d tensor (we convert all others color schemes to the RGB).
 As it was in the grayscale case, we construct the mask $$K$$ of known pixels for all color channels uniformly, based on the principle of similarity of particular 3d pixel to the vector $$[0, 0, 0]$$ (black pixel).
 The results are quite promising - note, that we have no information about the original picture, but assumption, that corrupted pixels are black.
 For the color picture we just sum all tv's on the each channel:

 $$
 \begin{split}\mathop{\bf tv}(U) =